darrenvong/forge-sport-extensions/README.md

 # FT-2016
-Wordpress theme for the Forgetoday home page.
+Wordpress theme for the Forgetoday home page, originally designed and written by Joshua Hackett and now I am maintaining it.